citp/privacy-policy-historical/a/aa/aat/aat.org.uk.md

-> *The following text is extracted and transformed from the aat.org.uk privacy policy that was archived on 2008-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081218084428id_/http%3A//www.aat.org.uk/home/content/item8309) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aat.org.uk privacy policy that was archived on 2009-02-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090207200629id_/http%3A//www.aat.org.uk/home/content/item8309) for the most accurate reproduction.*

-# AAT Website content
+# AAT Website Privacy policy

 The AAT carries a firm commitment to the privacy of your personal data.